Coves and cats: The best things to do in Hydra, Greece

 Get lost in the backstreets

 Some of our best discoveries were Rafalias pharmacy, one of the most beautiful pharmacies in the world which was founded in 1890 and still sells products made to traditional recipes.
 A tiny door in a wall marked ‘poems’ with a book of poetry submitted by locals and visitors inside (found here).
-And a street so narrow I could only just squeeze my way through.
+And a street so narrow I could only just squeeze through.

 Or if you prefer your walks a bit more organised, Maria’s Historical Tours is run by a local historian and offers several different walking tours of Hydra’s art and history.